tsokk/tc-pl/README.md

   exercises 5 and 6 ask to convert to C++.
 I completed exercise 5, probably.
 	Just probably because the program compiles, but tests of the included test suite fail.
+* Chapter 12 exercise 8: last part not implemented yet ("arbitrarily long word stored as an array of characters on free store")